-Instruction 3 L Hours per Week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per Week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 - 1. Enable the students to understand the concepts of Project management. - 2.
 Provide knowledge on concepts of Project Planning and scheduling. - 3.
 Create an awareness on Project Monitoring and Cost Analysis - 4.
 Provide adequate knowledge to the students on Recourse Management Costing-Variance Analysis - 5.
 Train the students with the concepts of Budgetary Control for cost management and to provide basic platform on Quantitative techniques for cost management.